grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image51.png" alt-text="A close up of a computer.":::

-2. Gently route the right speaker connector through the ridge on the D Bucket to the receptable on the motherboard and use a plastic spudger to ensure it's fully seated.
+2. Gently route the right speaker connector through the ridge on the D Bucket to the receptacle on the motherboard and use a plastic spudger to ensure that it's fully seated.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image52.png" alt-text="A close up of a circuit board.":::